bernhardAxonIvy/doc/source/engine-guide/getting-started/_packages.rst

 .. note::

-  Axon Ivy Engine is provided in different packages:
+  We provide Axon Ivy Engine in different packages:

-  * **Windows** Preferable package for Windows which comes with a bundled Java Runtime.
+  * **Windows** The preferable package for Windows.
+It comes with a bundled Java Runtime.

   * **All** For all platforms.
-Contains launchers for Windows and Linux systems, but no bundled JRE.
-Therefore you need to install a Java Runtime by yourself.
-Axon Ivy will pick the JRE configured via ``IVY_JAVA_HOME`` operating system environment variable.
-If that is not set, it will fall back to ``JAVA_HOME``.
+It contains launchers for Windows and Linux.
+You need to install a Java Runtime by yourself as none is bundled.
+Axon Ivy will use the JRE pointed to by the operating system environment variable ``IVY_JAVA_HOME``.
+If not set, Axon Ivy falls back to the JRE pointed to by ``JAVA_HOME``.

   * **Slim All** Same as *All* but without the demo application.

-  * **Docker** Docker Image for all platforms which can run Linux containers.
+  * **Docker** Docker Image for all platforms that can run Linux containers.